-In 2019, BOI paid out a modest dividend of €173 million in respect of its 2018 earnings (2018, BOI recommenced a dividend payment of €124 million in respect of its 2017 earnings).
-We believe the bank's demonstrated ability to generate capital organically and conservative capital management will largely mitigate any potential future volatility caused by movements in pension deficit, sterling exchange rate changes (although the impact is limited because of the hedging in place) and a potential increase in impairment charges.
+The Board of BOI canceled the proposed ordinary dividend of €189 million for 2019 following the ECB's recommendation, in light of the coronavirus outbreak, for European banks to suspend accrued dividends for 2019 and to not pay dividends until October 2020.
+In 2019, BOI paid out a dividend of €173 million in respect of its 2018 earnings.
+We believe the bank's demonstrated ability to generate capital organically and conservative capital management will largely mitigate any potential future volatility caused by movements in pension deficit, sterling exchange rate changes (although the impact is limited because of the hedging in place) and a potential increase in impairment charges due to coronavirus outbreak.
 We therefore expect BOI to maintain adequate capital levels in excess of regulatory requirements and view its capitalisation as a relative strength for the BCA.